zichuan-liu/MyIELTS/writing/notes.md

 in a nutshell, I maintain that正方观点.

-Admittedly, as my favorite quote from 某人goes, as long as the reason of man continues fallible, different opinions will be formed, and some people may oppose me.
+Admittedly, as my favorite quote from 某人goes, as long as the reason of man continues to fallible, different opinions will be formed, and some people may oppose me.

 However, I believe they will compromise after being exposed to my article.